Plots

 Developing realistic price expectations

-Negotiation tactics: argumentation, concessions, and psychological aspects
+Negotiation tactics: Arguments, concessions, and psychological aspects

-Handling objections and price undercutting
+Dealing with objections and price pushing

 The role of the estate agent and their support in the negotiation process